 The HWA predator beetles approved for release in the eastern US are so highly specialized that they require adelgids in order to survive and reproduce.
 None of these predator beetles are native to the eastern US.
 But one of the approved beetles is the native predator for the HWA that threatens our eastern hemlocks.
-USDA-sponsored genetic research has identified the origin point of our HWA import in Southern Japan, which is also the origin for the predator beetle – Sasajiscymnus tsugae (aka St or Sasi).
-And this predator beetle, with millions of USDA-sponsored releases on public lands, is now also available to protect hemlocks on private lands as well.
+USDA-sponsored genetic research has identified the origin point of our HWA import in Southern Japan, which is also the origin for the predator beetle – Sasajiscymnus tsugae (aka Sasi or St).
+And this predator beetle, with millions of USDA-sponsored releases on public lands, is now available to protect hemlocks on private lands as well.

 The purpose of this site is to emphasize the important role for private citizens’ and landowners’ involvement in saving our native hemlocks from the Hemlock Woolly Adelgid.
 Whether your HWA-threatened hemlocks are in a neighborhood, a local park, or a wild cove or waterway, you can do something to protect them and to contribute to their long-term return to health and survival.
 And you can do this without resorting to short-term chemical treatments involving environmentally dangerous insecticides.

-To learn more about the history and biology of our Hemlock Woolly Adelgid problem, go to Bio Control
+To learn more about biological control of our Hemlock Woolly Adelgid , go to Bio Control

 To learn how to get predator beetles to help your hemlocks, go to How to Help